Don’t let overlooked obligations become incidents. Learn how.

 Next steps for a safer digital environment

 Adware is more than a nuisance; it’s a gateway for deeper compromise.
 Cybersecurity professionals need to stay ahead by continuously refining both technology and training.
-Prioritize vulnerability management, leverage threat intelligence solutions like Huntress, and never stop promoting end-user security awareness.
+Prioritize vulnerability management, leverage threat intelligence solutions like Huntress, and never stop promoting end-user security awareness training.

 Stay alert, layer your defenses, and keep educating your team.